arXiv/arxiv-docs/brand/logos.md

 ![arXiv primary logo](images/brand-logo-primary.jpg){.mkd-img-60}

 ###Spacing
 A clear area around the logo prevents any nearby graphic elements from interfering with the name’s impact.
-This distance is the minimum amount of space that must surround the logo.
-Create the clear area in proportion to the type size.
-The “X” represents the height the “a” in arXiv.
+The primary logo configuration should maintain spacing around the logo equal to the height of the ‘a’, as shown.
 ![arXiv logo with correct spacing grid](images/brand-logo-primary-spacing.jpg){.mkd-img-60}

 ##Alternate Logos